emmadonjo/naija/README.md

 ```

 **Display assets - logos and flags**
-To display logos and flags of states, you can copy the assets to the `images` folder your accessible application.
+To display logos and flags of states, you can copy the assets to the `images` folder in the accessible location of your application.

-For example, if your developing with laravel, copy:
+For example, if you are developing with laravel, copy:

 -   `resources/logos` to `public/images/logos`, and
 -   `resources/flags` to `public/images/flags`